KagisoLegodi/Module_5_KAGLEG394_BCL-2401_B_Kagiso-Legodi_JSL05-main/README.md

 To overcome the challenges, I implemented the following solutions:

-1. **CSS Styling**: I applied CSS styles to the `ul` element to remove bullet points from the playlists.
+1. **Dynamically Removing Bullet Points**: Instead of using CSS to remove the bullets, I dynamically removed them using JavaScript.
+After creating the <ul> element for each playlist, I accessed its style properties and set listStyleType to "none", padding to "0", and margin to "0".
+This ensured that the bullet points were not displayed in the playlists, providing a clean and organized layout.

 2. **JavaScript DOM Manipulation**: I used JavaScript to dynamically create and append HTML elements for each Guardian's playlist, allowing for dynamic content generation.